Last Updated on August 19, 2021 by Grow with Bovees

 For those looking for a budget-friendly option, the SWB163150E leaf blower from Southland is a great choice.
 Equipped with a 163cc engine, an airflow speed of 150 mph, and an airflow capacity of 1200 CFM, it’s not as powerful as some of the other blowers on our list.
 However, it still does the job and works well for blowing out a reasonable amount of leaves pretty quickly.

 With a well-balanced steel fan and housing, this walk behind leaf blower is long-lasting.
-Also, the 12-inch rear wheels hold up really well and make the machine easy to maneuver due to their large size.
+Also, the 12-inch rear wheels hold up really well and make the machine easy to maneuver due to their large diameter.

 However, the air intake on the front reportedly gets clogged easily and requires frequent cleaning.
 Furthermore, the 5-inch front swivel wheel doesn’t turn properly and tends to get stuck, which makes it difficult to handle the walk behind blower.